BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 [Download](https://developer.nvidia.com/designworks/optix/download) and extract the Nvidia OptiX SDK to a place of your choosing.
 In this install it was extracted to `~/`.

 With the OptiX SDK downloaded and installed, it's functionality can be checked by building and running the included SDK examples.
-To do this, first the makefiles must be built by running `cmake`.
-First create a new directory called `build` within the NVIDIA-OptiX-SDK-\* folder and then entering it before running `$ cmake ../` which will build a _make_-compilable project, which can then be compiled by running `$ make -j 8` (the `-j 8` is simply to run the compilation in parallel, and can be ommitted if it causes issues on your system).
+To do this, first the makefiles must be built by running `cmake` from a build folder.
+First create a new directory called `build` within the `NVIDIA-OptiX-SDK-\*/SDK` folder and then enter it before running `$ cmake ../` which will build a _make_-compilable project, which can then be compiled by running `$ make -j 8` (the `-j 8` is simply to run the compilation in parallel, and can be ommitted if it causes issues on your system).
 All of these steps look like this:
 ```
-$ cd ~/NVIDIA-OptiX-SDK-*
+$ cd ~/NVIDIA-OptiX-SDK-*/SDK
 $ mkdir build
 $ cd build
 $ cmake ../